 Test 3.1 The test for JVET-AB0125 consists in testing the performance of the produced stand-alone encoder/decoder after integerization of the model.
 Comparison with float model will be performed on the Kodak dataset to assess the impact of the integerization.
 Models produced using the procedure described in CompressAI repository will be provided for crosscheck.
+Comparison of inference on different platforms and/or compilers will be disclosed.

 JVET-AB0149 Non-EE1: neural network-based intra prediction with learned mapping to VVC intra prediction modes [T. Dumas, F. Galpin, P. Bordes (InterDigital)]